THIS ARTICLE WAS UPDATED ON 3/28/2020 AND AGAIN ON 3/1/2021 TO INCLUDE THE LATEST INFO ABOUT CORONAVIRUS

 Coronavirus/COVID-19 is primarily a respiratory disease.
 It mostly infects the nose, throat, and lungs.
 Almost all infections come by inhaling droplets of moisture from the breath of other people who have been infected.
 The risk is greater the more viruses you inhale.
 The risk can be lowered by limiting your proximity to other people and by using a mask.
 Normal painter’s masks can prevent you from spraying and can reduce the amount of spray you inhale, but they can’t stop all the viruses.
 Masks labeled N95 are more effective.

 You can get sick by touching something that has the virus on it such as a grocery cart or an apple, and then transfer it to your respiratory system by touching the inside of your nose, eyes, or mouth, or by eating food handled by someone who has the virus.
-As of this date, the data says there are very few cases known to have happened via this route.
-The experts say the risk is low, especially if you wash your hands often, and keep them out of your mouth, eyes, and nose.
+The data says the risk is low from touching things, especially if you wash your hands often, and keep them out of your mouth, eyes, and nose.

 Food is not a likely carrier even if you eat with your hands.
 If the preparer washed his or her hands and didn’t sneeze or cough on the food, there is likely to be a very small load (quantity of bugs) even if the preparer is sick.
-Keep in mind that food goes down one pipe and air down another so if the food is contaminated, it is possible it could get into your lungs because you breathe when you eat, but the risk is considered to be very low.
-I was unable to find data of a single case of transmission by eating.
-But it must be noted that, since symptoms don’t appear for many days after infection, it is really hard to determine where a sick person contracted the disease.
-At the moment it is believed that normal cooking will kill the virus.
+Keep in mind that food goes down one pipe and air down another so if the food is contaminated, it is possible it could get into your lungs because you breathe when you eat, but the risk is considered to be very very low.

 Hepatitis A virus (HAV) and norovirus